 Overwhelming Advertisement Issues

-Users report ads for questionable products and services, including some that may be scams or malicious software.
+Users report having ads for questionable products and services, including some that may be scams or malicious software.
 The advertising experience alone drives many users away from the platform after just a few viewing sessions.

 Malware Distribution Concerns